"

 Write in Markdown

 Users who prefer to write using Markdown can do so by activating the Parsedown Party plugin in their book.
-In networks where this plugin is installed and book admins are able to activate plugins, you can enable a Markdown editor in your book by doing the following:
+In networks where this plugin is installed and book admins are able to activate plugins, you can do so by completing two steps:

 The visual/text editor interface will now be replaced by a simple Markdown-based editor.
 You can revert the default visual/text editor interface by clicking the Disable button next to the Markdown option in the Status & Visibility menu.